 Carry chains or install traction tires—Chains should be in good working order and should fit your tires correctly.
 Practice putting them on BEFORE you actually need them.
 Traction tires are snow tires or studded tires that meet the tire industry's standard for being suitable in severe snow conditions.
 They are marked with a mountain/snowflake emblem on the sidewall.

-- Fill up on fuel—Don't let your vehicle fall below half a tank on winter trips.
-There is no gasoline, diesel, or electric charging available in the park from late October to late May.
+Fill up on fuel—Don't let your vehicle fall below half a tank on winter trips.
+Gasoline is not available in the park from mid-October to late May.

 AT THE PARK

-- Slow your speed—Drive for the conditions.
-Remember that the posted speed limit is not always the safe speed to drive.
-When you see a plow coming towards you, gently decelerate so that as you pass the plow you are moving at a reduced speed.
-It also helps to slowly pull over to the right as far as possible while you are decelerating.
+Slow your speed—Drive for the conditions.
+The posted speed limit is not always a safe speed to drive.
+When you see a plow coming toward you, gently decelerate and give it plenty of room to get by.

-- Keep alert—Be mentally prepared to meet another vehicle or a plow as you drive around each corner.
+Keep alert—Be mentally prepared to meet other vehicles as you drive around each corner.

-- Give em space—When following a vehicle or a plow, do not follow closely.
-Remember that the standard rule for following another vehicle, the “Two-second Rule,” is designed for driving on dry roads.
-In winter conditions you will need much more distance to stop if the other vehicle encounters an obstacle in the road, which is common.
+Give 'em space—When following a vehicle or plow, do not follow closely.
+The standard "two-second" rule for following a vehicle applies only on dry roads.
+In winter conditions, you will need much more braking time and distance if the other vehicle makes a sudden stop.

-- Stay in your lane—Never drive in the wrong lane because it has been plowed and your lane has not.
-Do not drive in another vehicle’s tracks when the tracks do not stay in your lane.
+Stay in your lane—Never drive in the wrong lane, even if it has been plowed and your lane has not.

-- Make your presence known—Don’t assume that another vehicle sees you.
-Visibility is often poor due to blind spots, ice- or fog-covered windows, white-outs, or darkness.
-When driving in the vicinity of a plow, turn on your headlights and even your emergency lights to make yourself more noticeable.
+Make your presence known—Don’t assume that other vehicles can see you.
+They may have limited visibility due to falling snow, ice- or fog-covered windows, and blind corners.
+When driving near a plow, turn on your headlights and even your emergency lights to make yourself more noticeable.